hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### SOA

-For hidden primaries or secondaries the SOA response leaks only the degree of SOA serial number lag of any downstream secondary.
+For hidden XFR servers (either primaries of secondaries), an SOA response directly from that server only additionally leaks the degree of SOA serial number lag of any downstream secondary of that server.

 # Updates to existing specifications